Welcome to DoneSmart—a place that offers software, resources and articles designed to help people work smarter online.

 - Syndicate your blog post to 30+ different social networks (you will need an account with each) using OnlyWire.

 - Use a content locker on your blog post so people can only read it fully if they share it on social networks first.
-If you opt to use this method, best not to lock down the whole post just later parts of it because it's a good idea to give readers a taster to get draw them in interested first.
+If you opt to use this method, best not to lock down the whole post just later parts of it because it's a good idea to give readers a taster to get them interested first.
 Social Locker for Wordpress is a content locker that I recommend.

 - Add an image share widget to your blog, so when people hover over an image in your blog post, they see the option to share it.
 I personally recommend Share This Image script for this purpose.